Rimi (Norway)

 From 2004 to 2014, RIMI was owned and operated by ICA Norge.
 In 2012, Ahold sold its share of ICA Norge to ICA AB, leaving Rimi under fully Swedish ownership.
 After years of heavy losses and multiple attempts to rebrand itself, ICA AB sold all its shares in ICA Norge to Coop Norge.
-The new owners soon decided to discontinue RIMI, and have started a program to convert all Rimi stores to their own retail concepts.
+The new owners soon decided to discontinue RIMI, and have started a program to convert all Rimi stores to their own retail concepts, and as a result the name of the shop continues only in the Baltics.